sreegowthamj/resume/RESUME.rst

   | Working on a Self-Driving Race Car project using ROS framework and Autoware Self-Driving Stack

   * Simulated end-to-end functionality of Perception, Mapping and Navigation modules of the vehicle using Carla and Autoware
-  * Worked on development, configuration and integration of vehicle localization, mapping and actuation modules
+  * Worked on development, configuration and integration of Vehicle Localization, Mapping and Sensor Fusion modules

 Associate Software Engineer |...| Harman International Inc.
 ---------------------------------------------------------------